somiya-namdeo/SharePlate/README.md

 ## Surplus Food Prediction Experiments

-The repository includes a machine-learning workflow exploring the question:
+The repository includes an experimental machine-learning workflow exploring the question:

 > **Can historical event and food information help estimate how much food may remain surplus?**